 Some might prefer multi gyms and cable machines in the gym to do this exercise; whatever floats your boat.
 If you're working out at home, you can perform standard pecs flys using resistance bands while laying on the floor, although you won't be able to open your chest up quite the same degree as Arnie does in the video above.
 Nevertheless, pecs flys are still worth doing however you can.

 The key to growing your pecs like Arnie, as you can observe by watching the short video clip above, is to utilise the full range of motion of the pecs fly exercise.
-Arnold and pro bodybuilders of the era such as Franco Columbu used this deep movement to put the muscles under more pressure and therefore grow them quicker.
+Arnold and pro bodybuilders of the era, such as Franco Columbu, used this deep movement to put the muscles under more pressure and therefore grow them quicker.

-By not going quite as deep, you miss out on some of the most important parts of the exercise; it's like doing lat raises by only lifting your arms up to 45 degrees.
-The first time I tried to replicate the Arnie pecs fly, I couldn't bring the dumbbells back up to the starting position; they were just too heavy for the movement.
+By not going quite as deep, you miss out on some of the most important parts of the exercise; it's like doing lat raises by only lifting your arms to 45 degrees.
+The first time I tried to replicate the Arnie pecs fly, I couldn't bring the dumbbells back to the starting position; they were too heavy for the movement.